 How do I refer someone for services?

-A teacher, parent, caregiver or consumer should call the consumer's case manager at GGRC and let them know that they want to have a "referral packet" of information about the person sent to PDS.
+A teacher, parent, caregiver, or consumer should call the consumer's case manager at Golden Gate Regional Center and let them know that they want to have a "referral packet" of information about the person sent to PDS.
 It is also advised that someone call or email the Executive Director at PDS to let her know they're interested.
-Openings are few and far between but spaces do open periodically and it's helpful to have the clients “referral packet” from the GGRC case manager on file.
-Please visit the Client Referrals page for additional information.
+Openings are few and far between, but spaces do open periodically and it's helpful to have the individuals “referral packet” from the GGRC case manager on file.
+Please visit the Referrals page for additional information.